 Dr. Mary Eicholtz

 Assistant Professor of Communication Studies Dr. Mary Eicholtz focuses on organizational communication in her research and teaching.
-She brings over 17 years of professional experience in administration and management to her teaching and research from fields as diverse as tourism, food service, marketing, and personnel.
+She brings more than 17 years of professional experience in administration and management to her teaching and research from fields as diverse as tourism food service, marketing, and personnel.
 As she worked in these fields, she saw that communication was central to how we accomplish goals in the workplace.
 This realization led her to pursue a master's degree in Professional Communication from LaSalle University (1997) and a Ph.D. from Ohio University (2000) in Organizational Communication.
 Dr. Eicholtz’s dissertation explored how we negotiate identification in the organizations to which we belong.

 Dr. Eicholtz teaches courses in Fundamentals of Oral Communication, Introduction to Communication Theory and Research, and Organizational Communication.
 Before coming to Kutztown University, she taught at the University of Arkansas at Little Rock and Mount Union College.
 When appropriate, Dr. Eicholtz likes to use service-learning in her classes so students can apply what they are learning in the classroom to the communities in which they live and work.
 In her career, she has taught over 20 different courses and worked with both the Honors program and Gender Studies program at her previous institutions.
 Her research interests include organizational socialization, what trainees remember and use from training programs, effective leadership communication as it relates to socialization and identification, and the scholarship of learning.
 Dr. Eicholtz also assists organizations in assessing their communication effectiveness and developing training programs to enhance the organization.